iTwin/itwinjs-core/docs/learning/WriteAConnector.md

     - [Locks & Codes](#locks--codes)
     - [More information](#more-information)

-## New ConnectorFramework

-A new ConnectorFramework dependent upon iTwin.js 3.x is forthcoming early in 2022.
-The old iModelBridge code delivered with old iModel.js mono repo has been deprecated and removed.
-It was moved to its own repository and will be available in its own npm package.

 ### Porting a connector

 To port an existing Connector originally written on iModel.js 2.x, it will be necessary to:

 1. Change the dependencies to the [New Connector Framework](#new-connectorframework)
-2. Search and replace "iModelBridge" with "BaseConnector", "BridgeJobDefArgs" with "ConnectorJobDefArgs" and "BridgeRunner" with "ConnectorRunner" and so on.
+2. Search and replace "iModelBridge" with "BaseConnector", "BridgeJobDefArgs" with "JobArgs" and "BridgeRunner" with "ConnectorRunner" and so on.

 ## Introduction